 Age & health Flexi-access drawdown allows you to choose how much income you want to withdraw without reference to any rates or limits other than the size of your pension fund.
 If you or your spouse is relatively young, a secured pension (lifetime annuity or scheme pension) would be less attractive due to the lower mortality factor and, in addition, there is a longer timescale to take advantage of the potential investment rewards and risks of drawdown pension.
-As you get older there is the prospect of annuity rates rising and providing you with higher income.
+As you get older there is the prospect of annuity rates rising and provid- ing you with higher income.
 This is because life expectancy is shorter for someone older and it therefore costs less to provide them with the same given level of income than for a younger person, assuming all other things being equal.
 You can delay purchasing a lifetime annuity if you think annuity rates will improve.
 Investment risk Investing in relatively safe areas such as cash and gilts is unlikely to enable a higher lifetime income to be achieved than with a secured pension therefore investing in the type of assets that might achieve the extra returns necessary will involve risk.
 The shorter the term to the intended date of purchasing a secured pension, the greater the risk.
 The value of your pension fund may go down as well as up and investment returns may be less than those shown in the illustrations.
 Taking withdrawals may erode the capital value of the fund, especially if investment returns are poor and a high level of income is being taken.
 This could result in a lower income if/when an annuity is eventually purchased.
 Deferring the purchase of the annuity does not guarantee a higher level of future income and the value of your remaining pension fund, when aggregated with any income you have taken, may not achieve the required level of growth to maintain income levels at the same level as could be achieved through the purchase of a conventional lifetime annuity with the entire pension fund (excluding tax free cash) at outset.
 This is because withdrawals of tax free cash and income withdrawals may erode the value of your pension fund if investment returns are not sufficient to make up the balance (including charges for the ongoing administration of the plan).
+Treatment after death Whether uncrystallised or in drawdown pension, subject to the terms of your plan, any remaining pension fund on death can be paid to your beneficiaries as a lump sum or as income payments, tax free from income tax if you died before age 75 and on death after age 75, taxed on the recipient at their marginal tax rate(s).
+Currently, most pension death benefits don't form part of your estate on death.
+This is expected to change from 6 April 2027 such that if you should pass away on or after that date, your pension death benefits will form part of your estate and may be liable for Inheritance Tax.